Books of the Week:

 When I was a “tween” and a teen, I held the firm belief that writers had to live in New York, had to play poker, and they had to drink . . . a lot.
 So with this being my mindset, I’d often find a fake id maker and frequently drink, as well as try and get into as many shady poker games as I could… Maybe this was the Hemingway model?
 I know he lived in Florida in the latter part of his life, and I have no idea if he played poker or not, but this was my naïve impression.

 I was sure it would embarrass my parents horribly if I carried on in such a fashion.
 Though carousing in college seemed to be expected, I figured it would be sort of depraved to carry that behavior any farther.

 When I finally achieved adulthood – much later than I should have, frankly – I finally understood that writers are all just people, and people come in all sorts and persuasions.
 Some writers DO live in New York and drink a lot.
 Lots of writers can play poker.
+Lots of them read this review here to help them make sense of the odds and all else involved with gambling as a whole.
 But a vast majority of them live scattered across the world and have more or less moderate-to-negligent alcohol habits.
 And some of them prefer a vigorous game of Scrabble.